10 Top Tips for Windows 10

 Windows 10 Tip No. 2 - Scrolling Inactive Windows

 Now you can scroll through inactive windows.
 What do I mean?
-Well, apparently before you had to click on a window to give it focus, or activate it, before you could use the wheel on your mouse to scroll.
-Now, you don't!
+Well, for your next tip in 10 top tips for Windows 10 you don't have to select the window before scrolling.
+Apparently, in previous versions of Windows, you had to click a window first, to give it focus, or activate it.
+Then you could use the wheel on your mouse to scroll.
+Now, you don't have to do that.

 Windows Tip No. 3 Using the Search Button

-- Click the Windows logo in the bottom right corner.
+- Click the Windows logo in the bottom left corner.

 (Or press the windows key on the keyboard).

-- If you are looking for a folder or file you will have to click the folder or document button to expand and view the documents that contain the name you're looking for.
+- If you are looking for a folder or file you will have to click the folder or document button to expand and view the documents that contain the name of the file or application you're looking for.

 - Click on Folders or Documents depending on what you're looking for.